Documentary Film Shotgun Microphones

 A newer competitor in the documentary shotgun microphone game is the Rode NTG-3, a solid boom microphone with a desirable narrow pickup pattern, allowing you to isolate the sound of your documentary film subjects without also getting distracting background noise.
 Rode also offers other shotgun microphones, but this is by far the most respected of their lineup among location sound operators.

-The NTG-3 is available in complete kit form which also includes XLR cable, a a boom pole with coiled XLR inside it, a mount, and a blimp style windscreen which will cut down on wind noise.
+The NTG-3 is available in complete kit form which also includes XLR cable, a boom pole with coiled XLR inside it, a mount, and a blimp style windscreen that will cut down on wind noise.

 Audio Technica AT 897 (Check reviews & prices)

 The Audio Technica AT 897 is a lower cost entry level microphone which definitely has a decent sound pickup range for the cost.
 It’s only 11 inches long which means it can be less obtrusive for documentary style filmmaking than other microphones, and it also has the unique benefit of operating on either internal battery power, or external (phantom) power, supplied by a camera or sound mixer.
 The 897 has solid reviews and is a good choice for those on a budget who still want to pick up great sound for their documentary film.